donbr/strwythura/graphrag_readme.md

 ## Some fundamental concepts from the masterclass

-### Data Ingestion
+### Data Infestion

+NOTE:  mermaid.js diagrams below are based on those from the [Connected Data London 2024: Entity Resolved Knowledge Graphs](https://github.com/donbr/cdl2024_masterclass/blob/main/README.md) masterclass.

-> COMMENTS: some additional consideration that aren't called out on this diagram is the degree to which data has been trusted / validated.
+> COMMENTS: some additional aspects thats aren't called out in this diagram is the degree to which data has been trusted / validated.
 Anchor nodes and golden nuggets are essential if your graph is to evolve and improve over time.

 > there should be a robust data flow to write vetted / high quality data back to the structured data store (at appropriate intervals)